ChunkyMonkey00/botGambleSim/README.md

 - Add custom bots with different winning percentages

 ## Getting Started

-To run the simulation, simply open the `index.html` file in your web browser.

 Adjust the settings in the side menu:
 - **Chance for 2x win**: Adjust the probability of winning 2x the bet.
 - **Chance for 3x win**: Adjust the probability of winning 3x the bet.